yang123vc/qf/README.md

 The permissions to test for is `read`.

-The link to display to the user is of the form `doc/{documentStructure}/list/`
+The link to display to the user is of the form `/list/{documentStructure}/`.
+Replace {documentStructure} with the name of the document structure.

 ### Theming Your Project